 Both car seats have a five-point harness system and have been side-impact tested.
 However, the Graco Triride offers additional safety features like Graco ProtectPlus Engineered™ technology, EPS energy-absorbing foam, and rear-impact testing based on European standards.
 It has also been tested for rollover crashes using Graco's RollSafe™ testing standard.

 Both car seats are approved for airplane use.
-However, if safety is the primary concern, the Graco Triride appears to offer more advanced safety features and better protection in case of an accident.
+However, if safety is the primary concern, the Graco Triride offers more advanced safety features and better protection in case of an accident.

 The quality of the straps on the Safety 1st Grow and Go has been criticized as somewhat flimsy and prone to twisting.
-In contrast, the Graco Triride's no-rethread harness makes it easy to adjust the headrest up and down to loosen and then tighten the harness straps.
-However, some parents have found it difficult to put their baby in the Graco Triride seat without setting the baby on the straps.
+In contrast, the Graco Triride's no-rethread harness makes it easy to adjust the headrest to loosen and tighten the straps.
+However, some parents have found putting their baby in the Graco Triride seat challenging without setting the baby on the straps.

-In contrast, the harness holders of Safety 1st Grow and Go ensure that the harness stays visible and within reach, eliminating the need to search for it underneath your child's bottom when securing them.
+In contrast, Safety 1st Grow and Go harness holders ensure that the harness stays visible and within reach, eliminating the need to search for it underneath your child's bottom when securing it.

 Safety 1st Grow And Go | Graco Triride | |